amd/HPCTrainingDock/README.md

 ```

-**NOTE**: As mentioned before, those scripts are the same used by the Docker containers (either the actual Training Docker Container or the Test Docker Container run by `test_install.sh`).
+**NOTE**: As mentioned before, those scripts are the same used by the Docker containers (either the actual training Docker container or the test Docker container run by `test_install.sh`).
 The reason why the script work for both installations (bare system and Docker) is because the commands are executed at the `sudo` level.
 Since Docker is already at the `sudo` level, the instructions in the scripts work in both contexts.

 ### 2.2.1 Alternative installation directory for ROCm